omarmerheb/WIFITEST/README.md

   other use cases could include network troubleshooting or setting up or idfk anything you want really instead of manually typing out ping google.com 12 times have fun

+let me know if anyone wants a linux version with even more features

   DONATE : 15o7Md2HJrQU2rSNyf5Azt8SPu9aBCCLi9 BTC